For-Profit Colleges Race To Block Students From Suing Them

 When the Department of Education, at the end of the Obama administration, moved to prohibit colleges that take taxpayer money from forcing students to sign these ripoff clauses as a condition of enrolling, the record showed that most for-profit colleges were forcing arbitration clauses, and basically no other colleges were.

-Predatory schools love forced arbitration — a secret proceeding with a paid corporate rent-a-judge — and class action bans, because those things make it harder for a ripped off student to obtain a lawyer, afford a legal process, get justice before an impartial decision-maker, and create precedents that could help future students.
+Predatory schools love forced arbitration — a secret proceeding with a paid corporate rent-a-judge — and class action bans, because those things make it harder for a ripped off student to obtain a lawyer, afford a legal process, get justice before an impartial decision-maker, and create precedents and expose information that could help future students.

 With corporate lobbyists from numerous industries pressing Congress, and a sharp pro-business, anti-consumer majority on the Supreme Court, federal law now does favor arbitration clauses, no matter how much they hurt everyone from cell phone customers to nursing home residents.